|

 collegiate career in volleyball at Xavier University, where she was

+team captain for three straight years.
 Yet, her accomplishments as a coach overshadowed her own athletic

 prowess.
 In her 16-year career as volleyball coach at three different